AtuAmbala/atuambala.github.io/_projects/shopkeeper.md

 ---
-layout: post
+layout: single
 title: "Shop Keeper Project"
-subtitle: "A description of my first project. tst"
+subtitle: "A description of my first project."
 date: 2021-12-2
 permalink: /projects/shopkeeper/
 author_profile: true
 ---

-Hello This is a test of whats to come. is it working
+Hello This is a test of whats to come.
+Is it working